-The evidence on the four overarching questions is as follows.
+The evidence on the four overarching questions of interest is as follows.
 First, the dispersion in estimates across RTs is sizable.
-All six RT-hypotheses had to be tested by proposing a measure and computing the average per-year percentage change.
-The first RT-hypothesis, for example, was "Market efficiency has not changed over time."
-The median estimate across RTs is -1.1% with a non-standard error (IQR) of 6.7% (i.e., 6.7 percentage points).
+All six RT hypotheses had to be tested by proposing a measure and computing the average annual percentage change.
+The first RT hypothesis, for example, was "Market efficiency has not changed over time."
+The median estimate across RTs is -1.1% with an NSE (IQR) of 6.7% (i.e., 6.7 percentage points).
 The IDR is 27.3%.
-The dispersion for the other RT-hypotheses is similar in magnitude, albeit smaller for RT-hypotheses that arguably involve fewer decisions on the analysis path (e.g., testing for a trend in market share).
+The dispersion for the other RT hypotheses is similar in magnitude, albeit smaller for RT hypotheses that arguably involve fewer decisions along the analysis path (e.g., testing for a trend in market share).

-Statistical tests show that, for all RT-hypotheses, at least a few estimates are significant (at a family level of 0.5%).8 This number ranges from 6 (out of 164) for RT-H6 to 125 for RT-H3.
-We further test the null hypothesis of no dispersion in researcher fixed effects.
-We reject it for all RT-hypotheses.
-NSEs are therefore statistically significant for all RT-hypotheses.
+Statistical tests show that, for all RT hypotheses, at least a few estimates are significant (at a family level of 0.5%).
+This number ranges from 6 (out of 164) for RT-H6 to 125 for RT-H3.
+We further test the null hypothesis of no dispersion in RFEs.
+We reject the null for all RT hypotheses.
+NSEs are therefore statistically significant for all RT hypotheses.

-Finally, it is worth noting that the uncertainty due to non-standard errors is similar in magnitude to that due to standard errors.
-For RT-H1, for example, the median standard error across RTs is 2.5%.
+It is worth noting that the uncertainty due to NSEs is similar in magnitude to that due to SEs.
+For RT-H1, for example, the median SE across RTs is 2.5%.
 For a Gaussian distribution, this implies an IQR of $1.35 \times 2.5\% = 3.4\%$, which compares to an NSE of 6.7%.